atalyaalon/patents-topic-modeling/README.md

 ## Patent Topic Modeling & Similarity Search

 This project analyzes a set of patents to automatically discover thematic groupings and enable semantic similarity search, using patent data from the [HUPD dataset](https://huggingface.co/datasets/HUPD/hupd).
-For this demo, a subset of patents filed between **2013 and 2017** was used.
+For this demo, a subset of patents that **received a patent number**, and filed between **2013 and 2017** was used.

 **🔗 Live Demo:** [View on Streamlit](https://patents-topic-modeling.streamlit.app)
 The Streamlit app provides a sample of high-level statistics on the topic results, including insights into top topics, topics over the years, and selected topics that experienced significant growth.